Having a trusted, verifiable identity will be essential for the new Data Economy.

 Identity Fraud & Cyber Resilience

-The exponential amount of personal data being collected and exploited creates security challenges.
+The exponential amount of personal data collection and exploitation creates security challenges.

 Digital Inclusion & Opportunity